Why MMA Is Growing Fast Worldwide

 That paid off.

-If you’re not familiar with Ari Emanuel, you might know the entourage character of Ari Gold, that was based off of him.
+If you’re not familiar with Ari Emanuel, you might know the entourage character of Ari Gold, which was based on him.

 He now runs Endeavor, a newly public entertainment juggernaut.